moorepants/learn-multibody-dynamics/configuration.rst

 For the loop to close, these two expressions must equal zero for all values :math:`q_1,q_2,q_3`.
-These are two nonlinear equations in three time varying varialbes.
+These are two nonlinear equations in three time varying variables.
 A solution, sometimes analytically but likely only numerical, can be found if we solve for two of the time varying variables.
 For example, :math:`q_2` and :math:`q_3` can be solved for in terms of :math:`q_1`.
 We would then say that :math:`q_2` and :math:`q_3` depend on :math:`q_1`.
 These two